OnlyBase/party/README.md

 This repository is a collaborative space where you can:
 - **Share Design Assets:** Upload and download memes, flyers, and other design assets for Onchain Summer events.
 - **Track Participating Projects:** See the list of projects and teams that are part of the Onchain Summer celebration.
-- **Collaborate and Connect:** Engage with the community, collaborate on ideas, and contribute to the growing collection of resources.
+- **Collaborate and Connect:** Engage with the community, collaborate on ideas, and contribute to the growing collection of resources. (we chat on Telegram everyday)

 ## How to Contribute

 We welcome contributions from everyone!
-Here’s how you can get involved:
+You can share assets on Telegram and we will use this as a way to see where we are collectively.
+If you are more techical, here’s how you can get involved:

 1. **Fork the Repo:** Start by forking this repository to your own GitHub account.
 2. **Create a New Branch:** Make a new branch for your contributions.